 One of the best ways to add a splash of multiple colors to a project is with ribbon.
 This cute pouch has a row of ribbons plus a ribbon wrist loop.
 Zipper pouches are a fan favorite and a great basic skill building project.

 Pretty little patchwork makes a very pretty little zip pouch.
 This is also a great project to feature a decorative zipper.
 And, we show you how to make a kicky double-tier tassel as a fun zipper pull.

 Sometimes extra-cute is exactly what you need.
 With its casual style and small size, this double-zip pouch is great for kids or adults.
 Clever side loops act as channels for the thin, adjustable-with-knots straps.

 Darts in the bottom give this pouch a roomy base, and the zippered top opens wide so you can easily load up everything you need.
 Use it by itself or drop into your favorite handbag or tote.
 Download the custom monogram alphabet.

-Our fancy zippered clutch is perfect for weddings, evenings out, and more.
-Of course… we’re not going anywhere like that at the moment, so it’s also a fun way to use some of your prettiest fabric and lace scraps.
+This fancy zippered clutch is perfect for weddings, evenings out + more; and it’s a fun way to use some of your prettiest fabric and lace scraps.
+The fabric peeks through the lace overlay for a lovely textured combination.

-A beautiful little zippered clutch is the go-everywhere kind of accessory that’s a snap to make and a joy to give.
+A beautiful little zippered clutch is the kind of accessory that’s a snap to make and a joy to give (or keep).
 This version has a chic vintage look thanks to delicate cross stitch machine embroidery.

 We love the idea of concealing a cutting-edge electronic device inside a vintage wrapper.
 This sleek pouch has three generous pockets to hold a selection of devices; the front pocket is completely sealed with a zipper.